tabschat/backend/README.md

 This project uses PostgreSQL with Drizzle ORM.

 1. Make sure you have a PostgreSQL database set up.
-2. Update your `apps/server/.env` file with your PostgreSQL connection details.
+2. Update your `.env` file with your PostgreSQL connection details.

 3. Apply the schema to your database:
 ```bash
 bun db:push
 ```

 Then, run the development server: